bekk/bekk-christmas/post/javascript/the-three-ways-of-fetching.md

 post_day: 2
 title: The Three Ways of Fetching
 image: https://images.unsplash.com/photo-1480819031369-4710cf00b8d7
-ingress: I'm part of a group that holds introductory courses on web development for students and new employees in Bekk.
-Somewhere in the course we say that there are three ways to retrieve data in JavaScript, but it was not until I did the workshop myself that I noticed that we do not explain all three.
-I thought it might be helpful with a comparison of the different methods.
-So here it comes – whether you're curious about learning the basics of data fetching, or a veteran who has long since forgotten why you write code the way you're used to.
+ingress: "I'm part of a group that holds introductory courses on web development for students and new employees in Bekk.
+Somewhere in the course we say that there are three ways to retrieve data in JavaScript: **callbacks, promises and async / await**.
+I noticed that we do not explain all three in the workshop, so here it comes."
-description: ""
+description: "An introduction to three different ways of fetching data in
+  JavaScript: callbacks, promises and async / await."
 links:
   - url: https://javascript.christmas/2019/8
     title: The Promise of Christmas